Aiman-Saidin/CSC584/README.md

 How to install the database :
 Windows :
-1. Press the start menu and type in " %appdata%\NetBeans\Derby ".
+1. Press the start menu and type in run, then press enter.
+2. Type in " %appdata%\NetBeans\Derby " into the text box.
-2. Drop FoodMartDB folder.
+3. Drop FoodMartDB folder in that location.
-3. Done!
+4. Done!